elephantscale/es-training-new/kafka/slides/Kafka-Workshop.md

  * We present a particular use case/problem

  * Work as groups to:

      - Come up with your solution

      - Present it to the class

  * Analyze

      - Your solution

-     - Instructor’s solution
+     - Instructor's solution

 ---